ismnitesh/Codes/README.md

 # Codes

-This is my solution to quedtion on spoj,codechef,etc.
+This is my solution to question on spoj,codechef,etc.